What Can Dogs Not Eat?.. And Safe Alternatives - Natural Dog Supplements and Superfoods by Fetched

 5. Xylitol

-Xylitol, an artificial sweetener found in various products like sugar-free gum, candy, and some types of peanut butter, can cause a rapid and severe insulin release in dogs, leading to hypoglycemia.
+Xylitol, an artificial sweetener found in various products like sugar-free gum, candy, and some types of peanut butter, can cause a rapid and severe insulin release in dogs, leading to hypoglycaemia.

 6. Alcohol